a-ws-m/ygo-draft/README.md

 3. The direction of picking reverses each round
 4. When a pack is empty, a new one is opened

+### Grid Draft

+In Grid Draft:
+1. Cards are arranged face up in a grid (Default is 3×3)
+2. Players take turns to select a row/column of the grid, adding those cards to their drafted deck
+3. Replenish rows/columns with new cards from the pool
+4. Continue until each player has desired number of cards

 ## Technologies

 - [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/) - Frontend framework